0

 Google Maps is a web service for displaying interactive (country) maps in order to visually represent geographical information.
 By using this service, you will be shown our location and make it easier to get there.

-As soon as you call up those subpages in which the Google Maps map is integrated, information about your use of our website (such as e.g. your IP address) to Google servers and stored there, which may also result in a transfer to the servers of Google LLC. in the USA.
-This is done regardless of whether Google provides a user account through which you are logged in or whether a user account exists.
-If you are logged in to Google, your data will be assigned directly to your account.
-If you do not want to be associated with your profile on Google, you must log out before activating the button.
-Google stores your data (even for users who are not logged in) as usage profiles and evaluates them.
+As soon as you access the subpages of our website in which the Google Maps map is embedded, information about your use of our website (such as your IP address) is transmitted to Google’s servers and stored there; this may also involve transmission to the servers of Google LLC in the USA.
+This occurs regardless of whether Google provides a user account through which you are logged in or whether such an account exists.

 In accordance with Art.
 6 (1) (f) GDPR, the collection, storage and evaluation are carried out on the basis of Google’s legitimate interest in the display of personalized advertising, market research and/or the needs-based design of Google websites.
 You have the right to object to the creation of these user profiles, which you must contact Google to exercise.
 If you do not agree to the future transmission of your data to Google in the context of the use of Google Maps, it is also possible to completely deactivate the Google Maps web service by deactivating the JavaScript application in your browser.
 Google Maps and thus also the map display on this website cannot be used.